kidanger/Drystal/doc/api.rst

 .. lua:function:: init()

    This function is called after script loading, before the first frame.
-   You may want to load your asset from here but you can load it before if you prefer.
+   You may want to load your assets from here but you can load them before if you prefer.

    .. code::